metomi/rose/sphinx/api/configuration/metadata.rst

    to have separate metadata for different commands even when the majority of inputs are shared.

-Another reason you may want to share metadata is if you have 2 related commands which you want to configure using the same set of inputs (i.e. a single application configuration).
+Another reason you may want to share metadata is if you have two related commands which you want to configure using the same set of inputs (i.e. a single application configuration).